 Saturday was Liza Bean Bitey’s birthday.
-My son spent much of Friday night abusing me for knowing such a thing – I should’ve never sent that card to her! – but how could I have not?
-She wrote it on the calendar!
+My son spent much of Friday night abusing me for knowing such a thing – I should’ve never sent her a birthday card! – but how could I have not?
+She wrote it on the calendar months ago.

-So we set our differences aside, Liza Bean and I, and went out for sushi Saturday night.
+So we set our differences aside, Liza Bean and I, and went out for sushi.
 You know, you get a couple of glasses of sake in her, and that cat is hilarious!